 When we get sick, we turn to doctors and healthcare professionals to help us get better.
 Many times, treatment involves prescriptions and medications that are intended to alleviate pain, increase mobility, maintain health, or improve the quality of life.
 In fact, the Institute of Medicine reported that four out of five adults use prescription medicine, over-the-counter drugs, or dietary supplements of some sort every single week.

 Unfortunately, these medications don’t always heal.
 Doctors may prescribe the wrong medication or dosage, and fail to make an accurate diagnosis and cause serious harm.
-Drug injuries are more prevalent than most would like to admit and can cause severe and long-lasting problems for Indiana patients.
+Drug injuries are more prevalent than most would like to admit and can cause severe and long-lasting problems for patients.
 Drug injuries can include heart attacks, addiction, strokes, kidney damage or failure, and more.

 Who will be held liable for my drug injury?

 Most medicine lawsuits are against the drug manufacturer.
 Often the drug manufacturer is the one who put out a defective product that had unintended consequences for its users.
-Lots of medicine injury lawsuits begin when a whistleblower in the company releases adverse information showing that the company knew or should have known of the side affects.
+Lots of medicine injury lawsuits begin when a whistleblower in the company releases adverse information showing that the company knew or should have known of the side effects.

 What if my family lost someone to a drug injury?

 Some families that lost a loved one will be able to receive a settlement from the drug manufacturer.
-This money cannot bring back a loved one, but can help your family through this difficult time.
+This money cannot bring back a loved one but can help your family through this difficult time.
 Some families may have lost their breadwinner from a medicine injury death and are having trouble providing for their family.
 If you lost a loved one from a medicine injury death, you should contact a lawyer to discuss your legal options.